crownstone/bluenet-example-ios/README.md

 # bluenet-example-ios
-A small clean project that uses the bluenet-ios-lib.
+A Crownstone test app that uses the bluenet-ios-lib.

-This example only has a console interface so you can test the functions from bluenet directly in XCode.
+This example has a GUI so you can test some functions from bluenet directly.

 #### Important to note:
 The simulator does not support Bluetooth and navigation passthrough so you'll have to load it on an actual phone to see what's happening.